Bob's Burgers season 13

-The thirteenth season of the American animated television series Bob's Burgers premiered on Fox on September 25, 2022.
+The thirteenth season of the American animated television series Bob's Burgers aired on Fox from September 25, 2022 to May 21, 2023.
 It is the first season to air after the movie.

 Production

-On September 23, 2020, Bob's Burgers was renewed for a twelfth and thirteenth production cycle by Fox.
+On September 23, 2020, Bob's Burgers was renewed for its twelfth and thirteenth seasons by Fox.
 Beginning with this season, the opening sequence now features a sinkhole and a "grand re-re-re-re-opening" banner, referencing the events of The Bob's Burgers Movie.
-Despite being the thirteenth broadcast season, the season is composed mostly of episodes from the twelfth cycle which are denoted with the production code CASAxx.
+Despite being the thirteenth broadcast season, the season is composed mostly of episodes from the twelfth production cycle which are denoted with the production code CASAxx, with one episode being held over from the eleventh production cycle.